BitcoinDesign/Guide/guide/getting-started/visual-language.md

 layout = "full-width"
 %}

-# The visual language of bitcoin
+# The visual language of Bitcoin

 Since Bitcoin answers to no central authority, there is no single symbol or logo that can visually represent it, though many try.
 Here are some of the most recognized attempts to create a universal logo for Bitcoin.